 This Plan recommends that the County create a new White Oak Policy Area that is coterminous with the boundaries of the Master Plan area.
 The SSP will need to be amended to include this new policy area.
-The new policy area's goals, including more specific non-auto driver mode share (NADMS) targets, should be included in the SSP amendment and should reflect the creation of an alternative implementation mechanism, as described below.
+The new policy area's goals, including more specific non-auto driver mode share (NADMS) targets, should be included in the SSP amendment.